The Pocket Pivot Buy Point

 - Pocket pivots also provide a tool for buying leading stocks as they progress higher within uptrends, extended from a prior base or price consolidation.

-MCP has a pair of pockets at the bottom of its base:
+Pocket pivots in years past such as MCP in 2010 worked well.
+MCP had a pair of pockets at the bottom of its base: